JaksonJose/Calculator-Angular/README.md

 # Calculator

 This project is aimed to learn Angular concepts.
-I't a simple calculator. <br>
+It's a simple calculator. <br>
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.9.

 <div align="left">